 The reason is, the human eye has ten times light receptors known as cones, which function best in bright light.
 This characteristic gives humans up to 12 times better motion detection in bright light than felines.

 Humans are also trichromats, which means that they have three types of cones that allow them to see a broad color spectrum, especially blue, green, and red.
 While cats are also trichromats, the cone’s distribution varies, making kitties unable to see the full range of hues as humans.

 But just because felines can’t perceive spectrums like humans doesn’t mean that they don’t perceive different colors completely.
 A feline’s vision is similar to a colorblind human who may have difficulty seeing objects’ “true” pigmentation.

 Since these animals are less sensitive to brightness changes, they can efficiently visualize every item in blue, yellow, and grey shades.
-However, just like humans, they find it hard to distinguish between overly bright colors like green and red.
-Generally, cats see these rich hues as grey.

 Besides color perception, felines also lack visual acuity, which refers to the clarity of vision.
 A cat’s imagery is not as sharp as a human’s because their eyes lack the necessary muscles that alter their lenses’ shape.